This page contains information about the books I’ve worked on, be it as an author, editor, or translator (roles that, in many cases, overlap).

 Turning Money also aroused mainstream interest.
 Articles appeared in Sweden’s Aftonbladet, Austria’s Der Standard, and Switzerland’s Neue Zürcher Zeitung.
 The reactions in Denmark were summarized in a PM Press blog post.

 Last but not least, working on Turning Money led to a continued collaboration with Torkil Lauesen, a rigorous analyst of imperialism to this day.
-I ended up translating two of his books, The Global Perspective: Reflections on Imperialism and Resistance (2018) and The Principal Contradiction (2020).
+I ended up translating two of his books, The Global Perspective: Reflections on Imperialism and Resistance (2018) and The Principal Contradiction (2020), into English, and one, Die globale Perspektive (2022) into German.

 A remote fit in this category is the pamphlet Prison Round Trip (2009), a prison survival handbook, authored by Klaus Viehmann, a one-time member of the German urban guerrilla group Bewegung 2.
 Juni (dissolved in 1980).
 Viehmann, who wrote the preface for Turning Money, spent fifteen years in prison.
 The preface to Prison Round Trip was written by US political prisoner Bill Dunne, incarcerated since 1979.
 The pamphlet was reprinted in 4StruggleMag and is included in the Suggested Readings list of the Jericho Movement.